-Depending on the situation, there may be many advantages to establishing a trust, including avoiding probate court.
-In most cases, assets owned in a revocable living trust will pass to the trust beneficiaries (or heirs) immediately upon the death of the trust-maker(s) with no probate required.
-Certain trusts also may result in tax advantages both for the trust-maker and the beneficiary.
-Or they may be used to protect property from creditors, or simply to provide for someone else to manage and invest property for the trust-maker(s) and the named beneficiaries.
-If well drafted, another advantage of trusts is their continuing effectiveness even if the trust-maker dies or becomes incapacitated.
+There are many advantages to establishing a trust, including avoiding probate court.
+In most cases, an estate attorney in Jacksonville, FL, can help establish a trust that will own your assets and pass the assets to the trust beneficiaries (or heirs) immediately upon the trust maker’s death (s) with no probate required.
+Certain trusts also may result in estate tax advantages both for the trust-maker and the beneficiary.
+Trusts can protect property from creditors or simply provide for someone else to manage and invest property for the trust-maker(s) and the named beneficiaries.
+If well-drafted, another advantage of trusts is their continuing effectiveness even if the trust-maker dies or becomes incapacitated.

 A power of attorney may be very broad or very limited and specific.
-All powers of attorney terminate upon the death of the maker, and may terminate when the maker (principal) becomes incapacitated (unable to make or communicate decisions).
-When the intent is to designate a back-up decision-maker in the event of incapacity, then a durable power of attorney should be used.
-Durable powers of attorney should be frequently updated because banks and other financial institutions may hesitate to honor a power of attorney that is more than a year old.
+All powers of attorney terminate upon the maker’s death and may terminate when the maker (principal) becomes incapacitated (unable to make or communicate decisions).
+When the intent is to designate a backup decision-maker in the event of incapacity, then a durable power of attorney should be used.
+Durable powers of attorney in Florida should be frequently updated because banks and other financial institutions may hesitate to honor a power of attorney more than a year old.

-A document that goes hand-in-hand with your advance directive is an authorization to your medical providers to allow specified individuals to access your medical information.
-Without this authorization, your doctor may refuse to communicate with your hand-picked decision maker.
+A legal document that goes hand-in-hand with your advance directive is an authorization to your medical providers to allow specified individuals to access your medical information.
+Without this authorization, your doctor may refuse to communicate with your hand-picked decision-maker.